lkellar/eecs-497-backend/README.md

 Troubleshoot: if when you get `Error: Invalid value for '--cert':` at this point, check if flask is inside the virtual environment.
 If it's not, then reinstall flask inside the env and run `python -m flask --app backend --debug run --cert=adhoc` instead.

 When you first try to access it, you may get a scary warning about invalid cert.
 You can just ignore it (since we're having it use a fake SSL cert locally so logins work).

-## TODO
-- deploy to AWS or something hosted
-- support multiple users editing lang
-- flashcard support (though could this just be front-end, e.g. load all the words and just do it there)
-- quiz support
-- the lesson plan lesson structure?
-- export

 ## API Routes
 Supports the following routes.
 All POST requests take JSON bodies.